 plateau, where the 3 pyramids remind the intellect of the

-own has never matched.
+thought that our own civilization has never matched.

 Emerging from the dawn of time, the legacy of